Monmouthshire Railway and Canal Company: Monmouthshire Canal Navigation

-This canal and its branches and railroads commence in the Usk River, not a great distance below the town of Newport, close to the termination of the Rumney and Sirhowey Railroads: passing on in a direction nearly full north and leaving Newport to the east, the canal extends by Pontypool to Pontnewynydd, a distance of more than seventeen miles and three-quarters.
-Near this place it connects with the Abergavenny and Brecknock Canal.
-In its course it passes Malpas opposite which at Crindau is a branch canal to Crumlin Bridge.
-At Court-y-Bella Farm at Risca and at Pillgwenlly it joins the Sirhowey Tramroad.
-From the Crumlin Bridge branch, there is a railroad to Beaufort ironworks; a branch to Sorwy furnace, another to Nant-y-Glo works and a third to the Sirhowey Railroad to Risca.
-Near Pontypool is a railway branch to Trosnant furnace and another to Blaen-Din works.
-From the Usk to Pontnewynydd in a distance of twelve miles and a half, there is a rise of 447 feet by the canal; in its railway continuation to Blaen-Din there is a rise of 610 feet in a distance of five miles and a quarter.
-From Crindau Farm to Crumlin Bridge the canal rises 358 feet in eleven miles; the railway from Crumlin Bridge to Beaufort rises 619 feet in ten miles; the Nant-y-Glo branch has a rise of 518 feet.

 The gauge of the tramroads was 3 ft 4in, and it was constructed of edge rails of a plain cross-section 2 inches wide at the head and 2 1/2 inches wide at the base, and three inches deep.
 The wagon wheels were double flanged, straddling the rail.
 Cast iron sleepers maintained the gauge, and these were supported on square wooden blocks laid on stone chippings.
 There were no passing places on the single line tramroads: empty wagons were manhandled off the track to allow loaded wagons to pass them.

-A supplementary Act of Parliament was secured on 30 May 1798 to allow for loading facilities at the ship berths in Newport.
+A supplementary act of Parliament was secured on 30 May 1798 to allow for loading facilities at the ship berths in Newport.
 In April 1799 the whole project was said to be complete, and nearly 44,000 tons of material were conveyed in 1798 alone.